The frequently asked questions below may help answer some your own questions that you may have.

 Do you offer Emergency Contraception or the morning after pill?

 No. We do not offer this service anymore.
 You can now get this medication over the counter by visiting your local pharmacy.
-The cost differs with each pharmacy.
+The cost differs from each pharmacy.

 How long after taking the Morning After Pill will it protect me against pregnancy?